-A person resident outside India, including an entity incorporated outside India, can purchase shares of an Indian company under the FDI Scheme.

-There are separate regulatory treatment provided to FIs and Venture Capital Funds in relation to investment in Indian Companies, which may be modified from time to time.
+1. Sector All sectors Sub-Sector Industrial Classification Type Reservation of National Treatment (Article 10.3) Description A person resident outside India, including an entity incorporated outside India, can purchase shares of an Indian company under the FDI Scheme.
+There are separate regulatory treatment provided to FIIs and Venture Capital Funds in relation to investment in Indian Companies, which may be modified from time to time.
 Non-resident Indians (NRIs) are allowed to invest in shares of listed Indian companies in recognised Stock Exchanges under the Portfolio Investment Scheme (PIS).
 NRIs can invest on repatriation and non-repatriation basis under Portfolio Investment Scheme route up to 5% of the paid up capital / paid up value of each series of debentures of listed Indian companies.
-The aggregate paid-up value of shares / convertible debentures purchased by all NRIs cannot exceed 10 per cent of the paid-up capital of the company / paid-up value of each series of debentures of the company.
-The aggregate ceiling of 10 per cent can be raised to 24 per cent, if the General Body of the Indian company passes a special resolution to that effect.
+The aggregate paid-up value of shares / convertible debentures purchased by all NRIs cannot exceed 10 per cent of the paid-up capital of the company / paid-up value of each series of debentures of listed Indian company passes a special resolution to that effect.
 Shares purchased by NRIs on the stock exchange under PIS cannot be transferred by way of sale under private arrangement or by way of gift to a person resident in India or outside India without prior approval of the Reserve Bank of India (RBI).